-After graduating from a four year college with the best grades that you can and experience to round out your character – again, in order to make your self a more competitive applicant – its time to choose and apply to a law school program.
-There are many law schools out there meaning you will have plenty of choice.
+After graduating from a four-year college with the best grades that you can and experience to round out your character – again, in order to make yourself a more competitive applicant – it’s time to choose and apply to a law school program.
+There are many law schools out there meaning you will have plenty of choices.
 But before you apply to your schools of choice, you will need to take a qualifying exam called the Law School Admission Test.
 This is a serious exam that is required for entry into any accredited law school in the nation.
 It tests acquired reading and reasoning skills gained throughout college.
-Typically for fall admissions the LSAT must be taken by December, at the latest.
+Typically for fall admissions, the LSAT must be taken by December, at the latest.
 Since this test is only given four times a year, be sure to check deadlines and be prepared to sign up for it on a given date.
 After LSAT results come back, you are ready to apply to law school.

 After completing a course of education (typically three years) you will be prepared to take the infamous State Bar Exam.
 Having chosen and researched the jurisdiction that you want to work in, each state requires a separate bar exam that allows you to practice law in that state, as an expert of that state’s laws.
 Typically, you take it following the summer after law school.
 Spending hours of studying in preparation for this exam is typical, but pass it and you are a certified lawyer, ready to take on the world.